Get More Eggs from Your Hens!

 You may hate the idea of butchering your old laying hens.
 That’s ok, no one says you have to.
 But you need to make the commitment of keeping them into retirement or finding someone who will take them and treat them humanely.
 Don’t dump them off in a field to fend for themselves.
 It would be much kinder to kill them quickly.

 There are times when I don’t collect enough eggs from our hens to keep up with the demand from my family and friends, and there are other times when I have too many eggs in the fridge.
-During times of plenty you can store the extra eggs for later.
+During times of plenty, you can store the extra eggs for later.

-In general, I find that happy, healthy hens in the prime of their life are the most productive!
+Happy, healthy hens in the prime of their life are the most productive!

 Do you have any hints or tips for making your flock more productive?
+Leave a comment!